Baba-Yaga-1/DevCon-21-Hackoverflow/README.md

 <h1 align="center"> Perry Bot </h1>

-A simple discord bot that I created using Python.
+A simple discord bot that I created using Python that can generate jokes, inspirational quotes,

 I used the Discord.py documentation as well as few APIs to generate information.